lidofinance/solhint-plugin-lido-csm/README.md

 ## Overview

-This custom Solhint Plugin aims to contain all of the Solidity best practices and style guide of Community Staking Module team.
+This custom Solhint Plugin aims to contain all the Solidity best practices and style guide of Community Staking Module team.

 ## Setup